 - How long does it take to travel the Road to Hana?

-- What are the best Road to Hana stops?
+- What is the best Road to Hana stops?

 - Is the Road to Hana dangerous?